lucasscharenbroch/personal-site/content/projects/rs-paint.md

 ## Motivation

 I wrote this program to be "<u>*my* ideal image editor</u>".
-I don't edit images very often, and when I do, I often only reach for a handful of simple operations.
+I don't edit images often, and when I do, I often only reach for a handful of simple operations.
 I want those operations to be **intuitive and highly ergonomic[^ergonomic]** (1).
 That being said, I still need an editor that's **relatively powerful** (2) so I won't be held back by a lack of features.
 Finally, I expect my editor to be **free and natively compatible with Linux** (3).